anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Criticism is something you can easily avoid by saying nothing, doing nothing, and being nothing.
+Quote: The eye sees only what the mind is prepared to comprehend.

-By: Aristotle
+By: Henri Bergson